Discover how folder sharing works through folder permissions, and grant only the correct roles access to your data

-You can either assign folder permissions while creating your folders or while you edit them.
+You can either assign folder permissions with the "share" dropdown option or while you edit them.
 The process is similar.
-However, when editing folders, do bear in mind how changing permissions could lock active systems out – halting processes within your organization and causing critical downtime.
+However, consider how changing permissions could lock active systems out – halting processes within your organization and causing critical downtime.

-For starters, make sure you are signed into a user with the folders.create or folders.update permission.
+For starters, ensure you are signed into a user with the folders.create or folders.update permission.
 You can have both or one, depending on whether or not you want to create a new private folder or edit an existing one.

-Use your default admin user if you have not set up roles and permissions yet.
+Use your default admin user if you have not yet set up roles and permissions.

 Proceed by creating a folder, as is shown in the creating a folder topic.
-However, as you follow those instructions, check the ‘private folder’ checkbox.
+You must have a folder before you can share it.

-If you want to read more about role authorization and permissions, refer to this topic:
+If you want to read more about role authorization and permissions, refer to this section:

 When editing folders, you need the folders.update permission.